 Fluid Attacks directly.

-Integrates is the platform that allows control in the testing and remediation processes of vulnerabilities.
+ASM is the platform that allows control in the testing and remediation processes of vulnerabilities.
 It can be used to access general data on each finding.
 It also allows you to check the findings' remediation status and classify them by age.
 In addition, it displays stats and project progress in real time, among other things.